 With this in mind, Chelsea should aim to get this done in normal time.
 Realistically given the even Stevens in quality, can see extra time being needed here.

-Tottenham are currently looking too strong to beat.
+Tottenham however are currently looking too strong to beat.

 When they won the 2007-08 League Cup, they faced a Chelsea side in title contention so the current squad need to utilise the spirit of that win here.